GoogleChromeLabs/imagecapture-polyfill/README.md

 The polyfill has been tested to work in current browsers:

-* Chrome 53
+* Chrome 55
 * Firefox 49
 * Chrome 52 for Android
 * Firefox 48 for Android

 For the widest compatibility, you can additionally load the [WebRTC adapter](https://github.com/webrtc/adapter).
+That will expand support to:

+* Chrome 53

 For older browsers that don't support navigator.getUserMedia, you can additionally load Addy Osmani's shim with optional fallback to Flash - [getUserMedia.js](https://github.com/addyosmani/getUserMedia.js/).
 Alternatively, the [getUserMedia](https://github.com/otalk/getUserMedia) wrapper normalizes error handling and gives an error-first API with cross-browser support.